Buzz, Buzz: Bitter Tasters Like Coffee Better

 How to explain these results?
 Marylin Cornelis, assistant professor of preventative medicine at Northwestern University Feinberg School of Medicine and one of the study authors says people may "learn to associate that bitter taste with the stimulation that coffee can provide."
 In other words, they get hooked on the buzz.

 Although taste does play some role in people's coffee consumption, Cornelis says people's ability to break down caffeine and flush it from the body is a better predictor of how much they'll drink.
 People whose genes make them good at breaking down caffeine tend to drink more coffee.
-Again, they explanation seems to be their desire to remain fully caffeinated.
+Again, the explanation seems to be their desire to remain fully caffeinated.

 And it turns out those who drink two or three cups a day just might live longer, too.